 - Real Estate Inspectors, who must be sponsored and indirectly supervise; and

 - Professional Inspectors, who can inspect without sponsorship or supervision

 Whenever a loan is involved with a real estate transaction, the property will need to be appraised.
 An appraisal is essentially a written estimate of a home or property’s value based on current market conditions.
 This estimate is determined by a licensed appraiser and is delivered in an official appraisal report.
 In most cases, the appraisal will be requested by the buyer’s lender because the lender is looking for assurance that the property is sufficient collateral and worth the amount that the borrower has agreed to pay.
 Appraisers are licensed by the Texas Appraiser Licensing and Certification Board (TALCB), which is an independent subdivision of TREC.
 Information concerning licensed appraisers can be found on the TALCB website.

 Residential Service Companies are licensed by TREC to offer contracts to consumers for services related to the maintenance of certain systems in the home.
 Typically, these contracts are offered at the point of sale of a home.
 The contract can cover a wide range of systems including appliances, plumbing, electrical, pools, and water heaters.
 Make sure you review each contract and its details before choosing the one.
 It’s important to note that a residential service company contract is not required when purchasing a home.

 Title or Escrow Agents

 Title closing is the final step in the real estate transaction.
-A title or escrow agent act a neutral third party and are there to serve both the buyer and seller in the transaction.
+A title or escrow agent acts as a neutral third party and is there to serve both the buyer and seller in the transaction.
 The title agent is responsible for examining all closing documents and ensuring that all transaction details are complete.
 Title and escrow agents are license by the Texas Department of Insurance (TDI) and not by TREC.
 Information concerning title or escrow agents can be found on the TDI website.

 Residential Mortgage Loan Originator